hardikp/hardikp.github.io/books.md

 a lot more information.

 ## 2018
+* Enlightenment Now: The Case for Reason, Science, Humanism, and Progress (Ongoing)
 * Hyperbole and a Half (Ongoing)
 * I Contain Multitudes (Ongoing)
 * Poor Charlie's Almanack (Ongoing)